Alexpbunea/Assignment1/README.md

 # ASSIGNMENT 1
 -----------

 The code found on this respository tries to develop a solution for identifying the source tables of a database, given a question on natural language (NL).
-For it, takes advantage of two artifial intelligence models trained by Google: flan-T5-small and flan-T5-base.
-By fine-tuning them and, later, refining the ouputs, the obtained metrics using the 'dev set' as groudtruth are:
+For it, takes advantage of two artificial intelligence models trained by Google: flan-T5-small and flan-T5-base.
+By fine-tuning them and, later, refining the outputs, the metrics are calculated using the 'dev set' of the BIRD benchmark page as groudtruth are:
 - Flan-T5-small:
     - Accuracy: 0.5816601477618454
     - Precision: 0.7112906225918735